When Aliens Attack ....Or At Least, Go Bad

 And even worse,

-letting 'em take over the planet & trying to control over all reality is even worse.
+letting 'em take over the planet and trying to control over all reality is even worse.

 Particularly when they're a buncha endangered parasitical pyrokinetic extraterrestrials, whose only hope for survival are the souls of their human hosts.

-It's a green glowing orb from outer space.
+It's a green glowing sentient orb from outer space.

-And it's basically an alien life-force that is made up of "The sum of all evils."
+More specifically, it's an alien life-force that is self-described as being made up of "The sum of all evils."

 But is it the outside world that has come to an end, or is it her host's sanity?